 Things are changing for Instagram.

-As you probably already know, Facebook owns Instagram and has since 2012.
-In September 2018, IG’s co-founders resigned due to Facebook taking more control over the platform.
+As you probably already know, Facebook has owned Instagram since 2012.
+In September 2018, Instagram’s co-founders resigned due to Facebook taking more control over the platform.

-But what does all this mean for marketers?
+But what do all of these Instagram updates mean for marketers?
 Plus, how will Instagram evolve over the next year…and beyond?

 Given the news that Facebook is integrating the backend for Instagram, Messenger and WhatsApp, it seems likely that Instagram messages are going to change over the next few years.
 The only question is how.